What is it?

 When is it available?

-The Apprenticeship Boost officially kicked off Wednesday 5 August and is expected to run for 20 months.
+The Apprenticeship Boost officially kicked off Wednesday 5 August 2020 and has been extended to run for an additional four months until August 2022.

 How is it paid out?